Samuel Backhouse: Merchant and country gentleman

 Backhouse's first large sum of property came upon his father's death in June 1580, when he inherited his father's Hampshire lands.
-The next came after Backhouse married Elizabeth, daughter of John Borlase of Little Marlow, on 6 September 1581, thus ingratiating himself into the Buckinghamshire gentry.
-That year, he proceeded to acquire the Berkshire manor of Swallowfield, a purchase which ensured his proximity to his new affinial relatives.
+The next came after Backhouse married Elizabeth, daughter of John Borlase of Little Marlow, on 6 September 1581.
+Ingratiated into the Buckinghamshire gentry, he proceeded to acquire the Berkshire manor of Swallowfield.
+The new house was not far from his new affinial relatives.
 Backhouse grew into "a man of considerable wealth" who, alongside his property in Swallowfield, held over 70 acres in Clerkenwell and Islington.

-In Swallowfield, Backhouse abandoned his father's mercantile lifestyle for that of a country gentleman.
+In Swallowfield, Backhouse abandoned the mercantile lifestyle of his father for that of a country gentleman.
 His brother Rowland took up the family's commercial helm.
 He did, however, make an investment of £240 into the East India Company in 1600, following his brother's example.
-Backhouse did not immediately accustom himself to this new way of life.
-His Oxford peer John Chamberlain wryly reported that in 1600-01 Backhouse, as the county's newly made sheriff, was "almost out of heart" after being informed Queen Elizabeth I was visiting, as he felt himself "altogether unacquainted with courting", though he ultimately performed "very well".
+Backhouse was not immediately at home in this new way of life.
+His university peer John Chamberlain reported wryly that in 1600-01 Backhouse, as the county's newly made sheriff, was "almost out of heart" after being informed Queen Elizabeth I was visiting.
+Backhouse felt himself "altogether unacquainted with courting", though he ultimately performed "very well".

 In Berkshire, Backhouse occupied several municipal offices.
 He was justice of the peace in the county from 1593 until his death; sheriff of Berkshire, in 1600-01; commissioner of recusants in Berkshire, 1602; joint collector of aid in Berkshire, 1613; and commissioner of sewers in Buckinghamshire and Berkshire, 1622.